Hennepin Family Court

 How do I file a motion in Family Court if I do not have an attorney?

-The Hennepin County Family Court has issued a Standing Order for Self-Represented Litigants that requires certain forms prepared by self-represented parties be reviewed by a Family Law Facilitator at the Self Help Center before they can be filed in court.
-After the facilitator has screened your motion forms, you can file them with the court.
+The Hennepin County Family Court has issued a Standing Order for Self-Represented Litigants that requires certain forms prepared by self-represented parties be reviewed by the Self Help Center before they can be filed in court.
+After the Self Help Center has screened your motion forms, you can file them with the court.

 Many court forms are available on this website, and other are available at the Family Court Self Help Center.